mkitzan/llvm-explore/README.md

 `UnusedStorePass` implements this optimization by identifying every `store` to a `ptr` with no other users besides `store` instructions.
 The identified `store`s are pruned from their basic block parents.
 This pruning will by matter of course, deplete the users of the `ptr`'s definition (an `alloca` instruction).
 If a `store` was pruned, the basic block is then pruned of `alloca` instructions with no users.

-After the `UnusedStorePass` is run the all previous instance of the target pattern will be eliminated.
+After the `UnusedStorePass` is run the all previous instances of the target pattern will be eliminated.

 ## Primitive Branch Pass